Brad Swancott: Club career

-After his release by the Jets, Swancott spent time with NSW Premier League teams, including Bankstown City, Parramatta Eagles and APIA Leichhardt.
+After his release by Newcastle United, Swancott spent time with NSW Premier League teams, including Bankstown City, Parramatta Eagles and APIA Leichhardt.
 He then returned to Newcastle to play for local sides Lake Macquarie City, Hamilton Olympic and Lambton Jaffas.

 Personal life

 Swancott still lives and works in Newcastle.
 Currently working in his own business that supplies Workwear & Safety equipment to Newcastle and the Hunter Region.
 He also has business interests in mining and strategic procurement projects.